bclittleua/BE-Disco/music/README.md

 Allows you to play music through a Discord voice channel.
+Check out the [documentation](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html#ext-commands-cogs) for details on what cogs are and how to use them.

 # How to use
 1. Copy mbot.py and music_cog.py (OR mbot, music_cog2.py, & npformater.sh) to same folder